-Antenatal care and counselling is the entry point to the formal health care system and provides a solid base to monitor and improve the mother-baby health by identifying and preventing/controlling antenatal complications at the earliest stage (WHO, 2010).
+Antenatal care (ANC) and counselling is the entry point to the formal health care system and provides a solid base to monitor and improve the health of mother and baby by identifying and preventing/controlling antenatal complications at the earliest stage (WHO, 2010).
 Antenatal care (ANC) coverage measures the proportion of total pregnant woman aged 15-49 who visited a skilled health professional for reasons related to pregnancy.
-For the quality and effectiveness of ANCC, number of visits and their timing are also considered very important.
-In this regard, WHO recommends at least four antenatal visits for uncomplicated pregnancies.
+For the quality and effectiveness of ANC, number of visits and their timing is very important.

 The provision of quality antenatal care remained a major concern in many OIC countries.
-During the period 2008-2012, around 80% of total pregnant women in OIC benefited from antenatal services at least once during the pregnancy while 56% benefited from recommended four antenatal checks up (Figure 3.6).
-In both cases, OIC average remained below the average of the non-OIC developing countries and world.
+During the period 2010-2015, around 54% of total pregnant women in OIC countries benefited from the recommended four antenatal checks up (Figure 3.5).
+The OIC average remained below the averages of the non-OIC developing countries and the world.